18F/handbook/pages/training-and-development/working-groups-and-guilds-101.md

 ### Guild leadership

-Guilds should be led people from different parts of TTS.
+Guilds should be led by people from different parts of TTS.
 They should expect to spend a few hours per week on guild leadership, meetings, and preparation.
 Individual guilds can set their own leadership terms, with the most common being one year.